 Based at the University of Cape Town (UCT) in South Africa, Professor Sarah Chapman is a monitoring, evaluation and learning (MEL) professional.
-An experienced practitioner, Prof. Chapman has supported a wide range of international monitoring, evaluation and learning projects spanning public health, agriculture, education, and disability sectors.
+An experienced practitioner, Chapman has supported a wide range of international monitoring, evaluation and learning projects spanning public health, agriculture, education, and disability sectors.
 Before joining UCT, she worked for three years at Columbia University’s Centre for Global Health and Economic Development, specialising in Monitoring and Evaluation design and analysis of complex global development initiatives across sub-Saharan Africa.
-More recently, as part of South Africa’s National Evaluation Plan (NEP), she has led the implementation several major evaluations on national programmes and policies.
+More recently, as part of South Africa’s National Evaluation Plan (NEP), she has led the implementation several major evaluations on national programs and policies.

 LinkedIn ┃ X ┃ Work ┃ Google Scholar